Ansible - Encrypting Sensitive Data with Vault

 Step 5: Encrypt the Vault File

-To protect your sensitive data, encrypt the vault.yaml
+To protect your sensitive data, encrypt the vault.yaml file:

 ansible-vault encrypt vault.yaml